DarkPhoenix2704/discowin/README.md

 ## How to Use
 Add [Bot](https://discord.com/api/oauth2/authorize?client_id=845267684818944021&permissions=199696&scope=bot) to the Server
-Note:- Bue to privacy concern of users, the bot works only in dm
+Note:- Due to privacy concern of users, the bot works only in dm

 1. To Register/Update details for Cowin Notification
 ```